 While healing is Gods will for all, only one of these methods is an assured Biblical route that all can rely on.
 The Bible shows us that when we operate faith according to the Bible we will be healed.
 None of the people who approached Jesus in faith failed to receive.

-Some receive through the other methods, however not all.
-The other two methods (God approaching you and being healed by others intercession) are not promised in the bible as sure methods of healing through which all can receive.
+Some receive through the other methods, but not all.
+The other two methods (God approaching you and being healed by others intercession) are not promised in the bible as ‘sure methods’ of healing through which all can receive.

-Therefore if you rely on one of these two options, you are looking to a route that may or may not result in healing in your life.
+Therefore if you rely on one of these two options, you are looking to a route that may or may not cause healing in your life.

 Neglecting the faith route, and relying on the other two options may cause you to wonder if it is God’s will to heal you because there is no surety you will receive those ways.
-However it is Gods will, But He only assures it through the one route.
+Howeve, healing is Gods will, but He only assures it through the one route.
 Neglect that way, and you may do without.